 We will not accept applications for this coming session after 1 October 2014.
 If you apply after this time you’ll be considered for the next years programme.

 It’s pretty similar to applying to University really.
 Simply fill in an application form online telling us all about you and your business or idea.
 Once your application has been reviewed you may be invited for an interview with our selection panel.
 Following interviews, applicants will be notified as to the status of their application.
 The interview will take place in our Somerset House Offices in London.

 WHAT’S THE SELECTION CRITERIA?

-To be considered for a place on the School for Creative Startups programme, applicants need to have a creative skill and the desire and dedication to turn that skill into a business.
+To be considered for a place on the School for Creative Startups programme, applicants need to have a creative ability or viable idea and the desire and dedication to turn that into a business.
 Applications will be judged based on the following criteria:

 - The quality, uniqueness and innovation of the creative product or service

 - The need for the education and support provided on the course